KowyXYZ/KowyXYZ/README.md

 <h2 align="left">Hi 👋!
-My name is Pavle and I'm a FullStack Web Developer from Serbia!</h2>
+My name is Kowy but you can call me Pavle and I'm a FullStack Web Developer from Serbia!</h2>

 ###